 Note that it is a good idea to pick very stable machines for the checkpoint servers.
 If individual checkpoint servers crash, the HTCondor system will continue to operate, although poorly.
 While the HTCondor system will recover from a checkpoint server crash as best it can, there are two problems that can and will occur:

 The location of checkpoint files changes upon the installation of a checkpoint server.
 A configuration change will cause currently queued jobs with checkpoints to not be able to find their checkpoints.
 This results in the jobs with checkpoints remaining indefinitely queued, due to the lack of finding their checkpoints.
 It is therefore best to either remove jobs from the queues or let them complete before installing a checkpoint server.
 It is advisable to shut the pool down before doing any maintenance on the checkpoint server.
-See section 3.10 on page for details on shutting down the pool.
+See section 3.2.9 for details on shutting down the pool.

 A graduated installation of the checkpoint server may be accomplished by configuring submit machines as their queues empty.

 The files relevant to a checkpoint server are